RaspberryPiFoundation/python-curriculum/en-GB/team-chooser/index.md

 	![screenshot](images/team-error.png)

-+ The error is because your program keeps choosing random players for team A and then team B. However, if there are an odd number of players then after choosing a player for team A there are no players left to choose from for team B.
++ The error is because your program keeps choosing random players for team A and then team B. However, if there is an odd number of players then after choosing a player for team A there are no players left to choose from for team B.

 	To fix this bug, you can tell your program to `break` out of your `while` loop if your `players` list is empty.